itsbspoke/jtunes/README.md

 name: limited length string
 icon: An image for the album
-clean: boolean, indicating OK for play by minors
+clean: boolean, indicating OK for play by minors -- don't forget to prevent this value from being null
 release_date:

 *Song